 Your job within the context of a divorce is to figure out how your property needs to be divided to protect yourself and put yourself in a position for success after the divorce.
 Make no mistake that property division in a divorce situation is more than just about dividing the personal objects within your home.
 Issues regarding retirement savings, investments, your family home, your vehicles, and your personal property are all at stake within the context of a property division.
 It would help if you became intentional about devising a plan and acting upon that plan during your divorce.

 At this point, I will make a recommendation that you consider hiring an experienced family law attorney for your case.
-While not every divorce requires a family law attorney many of them do.
-When I say require, I do not mean that the law requires you to have a divorce attorney for your divorce.
+While not every divorce requires a family law attorney, many of them do.
+When I say need, I do not mean that the law requires you to have a divorce attorney for your divorce.
 In Texas, there is no such law.
-However, because the divorce is so important and has so many moving pieces, I believe that it is essentially a requirement that you have an attorney by your side to walk you through these issues.
+However, because the divorce is so important and has so many moving pieces, I believe it is essentially a requirement that you have an attorney by your side to walk you through these issues.

 Determine the property that is subject to division

 Before we go further in today's blog posts, we need to discuss how property is divided in a Texas divorce.
 Texas adheres to a concept known as community property law to determine how property will be divided in a divorce.
 Essentially, it is presumed that all property owned by you and your spouse at the time of your divorce is community-owned.
 This means that it is subject to division in your divorce depending on the circumstances of your case.